cysnhr/discontinued-100-days-of-code/mistakes/linked_list.md

 		return " -> ".join(nodes)
 ```
 The value to append gets added over and over again with the while loop.
 Meaning the node isn't None at the first place, hence self.head wasn't None
+1. Not altering the value of node, so it was always unchanged, and it happens to be of a value in the first place, because you added something.

 #### ver.3
 ```python